 The 18 km immersed Fehmarnbelt tunnel will connect Denmark and Germany.

-Working at Femern A/S, you'll not only be building the world's longest immersed tunnel.
-You'll be making history.
-Professionally speaking, no matter what your profession, you will find no greater challenge to tackle in your career.
-Read more about a career in Femern A/S.
+Working at Femern A/S, you’ll not only be building the world's longest immersed tunnel.
+You’ll be making history.
+No matter what your profession is, working for the project will be a unique opportunity for you to grow professionally.
+Read more about a career at Femern A/S.

 Femern A/S has sent out information about the forthcoming tender processes.